 If it has been a longer survey, introducing this last part of the survey with a message ‘Thank you for your time.
 Finally, a few quick questions about yourself’ can be helpful.

 ‘Do you identify as any of the following’ – in this question you can ask demographic questions useful to your organisation reach such as cultural diversity, living with disability, or if they identify as LGBTQIA+.
 Good practice includes options for ‘Prefer not to say’ and ‘None of the above’.

 Using survey logic is a handy way to target questions and reduce survey length (see a step by step video on setting up Survey logic here).

 Consider the level of engagement your respondent has had with the activity you are evaluating to help guide your survey length.
-Artists/Collaborators/Participants in a workshop or forum may have a higher likelihood of engaging with more in-depth feedback surveys due to deeper level of engagement with the activity.
+Artists/Collaborators/Participants in a workshop or forum may have a higher likelihood of engaging with more in-depth feedback surveys due to a deeper level of engagement with the activity.
 General audience members may be more receptive to shorter, succinct surveys.

-Feel free to reach out to your Client Manager for guidance on survey set up, or to sense check a survey you have already designed.
-If you aren’t already a Culture Counts member, and would like more information on how the evaluation framework works, enquire here and a member of our team will contact you.
+Feel free to reach out to your Client Manager for guidance on survey set-up, or to sense check a survey you have already designed.
+If you aren’t already a Culture Counts member and would like more information on how the evaluation framework works, enquire here and a member of our team will contact you.